ArindamDutta02082001/Smart-Banking/README.md

 - Install Postman if you haven't already.
 - Import the provided Postman [collection](./postman/postman-collection.json) and [environment](./postman/postman-environment.json) JSON files located in the postman/ folder.
-- Select the imported "Smart Bank" collection and choose the desired request from the available endpoints.
+- Select the imported "Smart Pay" collection and choose the desired request from the available endpoints.
-- Set the imported "Smart Bank" environment as the active environment in Postman.
+- Set the imported "Smart Pay" environment as the active environment in Postman.
 - Run the "Authorization" POST request to receive authorization tokens.
 - Customize the request parameters, headers, and body as required.
 - Click the "Send" button to execute the request and observe the response.